NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### Data Writer Example

-The Data Writer Example sketch can be used to write the Crops Library and Strings data onto an SD Card or EEPROM so that storage constrained devices can still build at least the Vertical NFT system.
+The Data Writer Example sketch can be used to write the Crops Library and Strings data onto an SD Card or EEPROM so that storage constrained devices can still build at least something like the Vertical NFT system.
 This Example doesn't actually run the controller in full, but a code stripped version of it that will more easily compile down onto storage constrained devices.
 You can also program in any custom data you want made available later if you choose to change the default library data, such as custom crops data.

 Inside of the Data Writer's `setup()` function:
 ```Arduino